Acorn House sits at the foot of Table Mountain

 Usual board basis: B&B

-Food quality: On our last visit in November 2011 we found the buffet selection wonderfully displayed and extremely mouth watering.
+Food quality: On our last visit in May 2014 we found the breakfast buffet well displayed and very appealing.

-For Breakfast which is usually served from 08:00 until 11:00 a buffet of cereals, freshly baked breads, jams, juice, fresh fruit , cold meats, muffins, tea and coffee was served, with hot options made to order.
+For Breakfast, which is usually served from 08:00 until 11:00, a buffet of cereals, freshly baked breads, jams, juice, fresh fruit, cold meats, muffins, tea and coffee was served, as well as a cooked breakfast made to order.